Medical Leave of Absence

-- Undergraduate students: Visit the Office of Housing and Residential Experience in Branscomb Quad to discuss your move-out plan and obtain sign-off.
+- Undergraduate students: Visit Housing and Residential Experience in Branscomb Quad to discuss your move-out plan and obtain sign-off.
 Students taking an MLOA must check out of housing within 48 hours.

 During an MLOA:

 - An MLOA provides you with the time to focus on your health and wellbeing and address the concerns that led to your decision to take a leave.
 It is expected that you will complete a course of treatment to address those concerns, and we recommend that you begin meeting with your providers immediately.

-- Treatment involves continuous engagement with a community medical and/or mental health provider until that provider determines the concerns that led to your leave have been adequately addressed and you could successfully return to the academic environment.
+- Treatment involves continuous engagement with a community medical and/or mental health provider until that provider determines the concerns that led to your leave have been adequately addressed and you can successfully return to the academic environment.
 While we do not make specific recommendations of length or frequency of treatment, regular engagement in treatment generally consists of more than a few sessions and must indicate progress towards treatment goals.
 It is expected that you will use your leave to seek the appropriate level of care needed to address your concerns (i.e., partial hospitalization, intensive outpatient treatment, and/or ongoing outpatient treatment), as determined by a medical professional.

 - We recommend you share the MLOA Treatment Provider Report(s) with any and all provider(s) at the beginning of treatment so they are aware of criteria necessary to return to Vanderbilt.

-- If you have questions that come up during your leave, reach out to the Office of Student Care Coordination for support.
+- If you have questions that come up during your leave, reach out to SCC for support.

-- Should you wish to extend your MLOA, reach out to your academic dean’s office to request an extension.
+- Should you wish to extend your MLOA, reach out to your Dean’s Office to request an extension.